FlutterFlow + PowerSync

 Connect PowerSync to Your Supabase

-Now we get the connection details from Supabase:
+Copy the database connection details from Supabase:

 Copy the connection string.
 The hostname should be